prajeet-oza/High-Performance-Computing/README.md

 # High-Performance-Computing
- learning mpi and high performance computing
+ Learning MPI and high performance computing practice.
+ This is a small collection of codes written to learn MPI using mpi4py.